-For Professor Koželj, “it’s a special honour for Ljubljana to be placed next to cities that are so advanced in terms of sustainable development as Copenhagen and Utrecht.
+For Professor Koželj, “it’s a special honour for Ljubljana to be placed next to cities that are so advanced in terms of sustainable development like Copenhagen and Utrecht.
 The main point of all this is learning and sharing good practice examples.
 Sharing streets, buildings, means of transport, services and knowledge will become a general concept of sustainable cities of the future,” he says.

 “Shared spaces, like in Ljubljana’s Slovenska Cesta, connect people, testing a new idea of equal space without restrictions, without priorities.
 By doing so, the community becomes more tolerant and more responsible,” Koželj adds.

 “The initial phase of the overhaul [of Slovenska Cesta] was accompanied by street art events such as optical art floor graphics, temporary installations and social performances,” Koželj says.
 It was a way, he adds, to test the transformative potential of the street and make it attractive to the local population, which can now enjoy and reclaim the city centre.

 “The first small, low-budget changes were accompanied by the staging of different street art events and social performances.
 This to gradually introduce people to the new shape and purpose of the street while it was being re-designed for public life.
 We also proved that removing vehicle traffic leads to a revival of public spaces as well,” Koželj notes.